10 tips for building a workplace culture that welcomes feedback

 This is essential for getting your people to engage positively with performance-based feedback.
 Without adequate warning, employees don’t have time to prepare, and can justifiably feel ambushed.

-Typically, workplace feedback is between an employee and their line manager.
-Managers account for the vast majority of variation in engagement stats and play a key role in guiding employee development.
+Typically, feedback at work is between an employee and their line manager.
+Line managers are often an employee's main point of contact with broader work culture.
+This level of familiarity is why managers play a key role in guiding employee development.
 But while performance management is the main purpose of workplace feedback, it’s not the only one.

 If you want a highly engaged workforce, you need to ensure that feedback flows in both directions.
 But importantly, that you’re actually listening to what your people say.
-Properly leveraged, employee feedback can play a key role in enhancing your workplace culture.
+Properly leveraged, employee feedback can make a huge difference to your work culture.
+It's not just about improving how employees perform, but also listening to their insight to remove blockers to their productivity.

 6. Positive feedback focuses on strength development